Application Deadline: Closed for 2015

 All Yale faculty members are eligible to sponsor YCEI postdoctoral fellows.
 A faculty member will normally be limited to sponsorship of one candidate per year.
 The sponsoring department will normally be expected to provide infrastructure—for example, office space and a research lab.
 In rare cases, YCEI can help with providing office space.

-There is a new process for applications in 2014.
 All applicants must be nominated and submitted by a current Yale faculty member.
-Applications must include:
+Applications must include (in the following order):

 (2) A resume or CV that includes the following information: Full Name, Date of Birth, Citizenship, Education and Degrees (including expected date of award of doctoral degree if not yet completed)